discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 <Trait name="Illusionary Inspiration"/> can provide decent burst heal, if you manage your ressources wisely and the same applies on condition pressure, combined with <Skill name="Mantra of Resolve"/> or <Trait name="Sympathetic Visage"/>.

 The remaining charges of <Skill name="Mantra of Recovery"/> can help due to <Trait name="Mender's Purity"/> and <Trait name="Restorative Illusions"/>.

+If you want to add more condition cleanse, consider playing <Skill name="Well of Eternity"/> and <Item id="100390"/>.